Janefrancess/Janefrancess/README.md

-- 👋 Hi, I’m @Stanley Chi
+- 👋 Hi, I’m @Stanley Chi Janefrancess
 - 👀 I’m interested in web development and security
 - 🌱 I’m currently learning full-stack development
 - 💞️ I’m looking to collaborate on as many challenging projects as possible